How to discover if you are a multi-passionate creative?

 …and have you experienced this?
 When someone asks you that dreaded question “and what do you do”?
 Do you quickly scan your brain for a point of reference that is relevant to the person asking the question?
 Relatable?
 Yep I hear you.
 This describes my very existence too.

 If this sounds like you, you could be what is known as a ‘multipotentialite’.

 Multi-potential personality is a term used by behavioural scientists and psychologists to describe people who have many and varied creative skills, interests and projects from a number of fields and usually at any one time.
 It’s like you are a ‘jack of all trades, master of none’, except that a multipotentialite is usually successful at the many interests she or he puts their mind to.

 It is the deep curiosity of wonderment that drives a multi-passionate creative, we are in pursuit of magic.
 We are not specialists; we are generalists- interested in anything or anyone that interests us, a bit like Alice in Wonderland down the rabbit hole.

-Take for example, Cate.
+Take for example, Cate my youngest sister.
 Her day job is as a teacher.
 She teaches Kindergarten, supports students with additional learning needs and has three of her very own.
 At any one time she has a couple of projects on the go, beautiful macramé wall hangings, a series of lino prints, a growing collection of indoor plants, she is constantly re-decorating the house, working on plans for a new house, she is half way through writing our DIY blog series about ‘Ladies on the tools’ and she is furthering her training with her interests in both gifted and talented education and digital technologies.
 Cate is the first to admit she is that ‘jack of all trades, master of none’.
 She loves starting new things but often feels like she never really achieves any one thing.
 Cate quickly masters a new skill set and when the curiosity or the learning no longer drives her, she moves on.
 That is multipotentialite behaviour.